 The Fort Walton Beach Temple Mound is the only ceremonial mound built directly on the Gulf Coast.
 It is one of three mound complexes in Northwest Florida, the others being Lake Jackson Mounds in Tallahassee and Letchworth-Love Mounds near Monticello.
 It was built and used between 700 and 1500 A.D. as a ceremonial and political center.
 The mound was also used as a place of burial and pieces of funerary vessels and ceremonial Indian pottery have been found here.

 The museum offers several hands-on displays that are popular with kids.
 They can grind corn on a grinding stone or see how ancient people made stone tools.
-Paintings by local artists show how some of the Indian pottery and tools were used.
-A dugout canoe appears ready to float into an inland river and a Civil War cannon seems ready for firing.
+Paintings by local artists show how some of the Indian pottery and tools were used and an ancient dugout canoe appears ready to float into an inland river.

-More recent history of Fort Walton Beach is found in the two other buildings on the property, the Camp Walton Schoolhouse and the Garnier Post Office, located on the west side of the Temple Mound.
-Both structures date from the early 20th Century and have been meticulously restored.
+More recent history of Fort Walton Beach is found in three other buildings on the property, the Camp Walton Schoolhouse, the Garnier Post Office, and the Civil War Exhibits building, all located on the west side of the Temple Mound.
+Both the schoolhouse and the post office date from the early 20th Century and have been meticulously restored.